daisygao/OnlineJudge/leetcode/README.md

 Pascal's Triangle II: one row DP direction reversed

+Patching Array: * 1) optimal use DP or greedy 2) subproblem 3) i out-of-index 4) overflow, use long int

 Path Sum: when tree is null, no leaf so no sum, not even 0

 Path Sum II: easy